APIETC Awards NOW OPEN

 Applications for Undergraduate and Postgraduate awards can be made through the PigConnect Portal.

-Please send the completed award applications to APRIL Executive Officer Dr Charles Rikard-Bell:
+Please send the following award application form to APRIL Executive Officer Dr Charles Rikard-Bell (c.rikardbell@april.org.au):

 Doctor of Veterinary Medicine (DVM) application form